Travel

 Top 10 Cities and Destinations in Thailand

 Thailand is home to an array of fascinating cities and destinations, each offering its unique charm.
-Bangkok, the capital, is a busy metropolis known for its lively street life and cultural landmarks like the Grand Palace.
+Bangkok, the capital, is a bustling metropolis known for its vibrant street life and cultural landmarks like the Grand Palace.
 The city sees over 22 million visitors annually, making it one of the most visited cities in the world.

 Chiang Mai, in the north, is famous for its ancient temples and the Yi Peng Lantern Festival.
 Chiang Mai was once the capital of the Lanna Kingdom, which gives it a distinct historical flavor.
 The city is home to over 300 temples, with Wat Phra That Doi Suthep being a must-visit.